siegelhannah/portfolio/index.md

 # Data Science Portfolio
 #### Top Technical Skills: Python, C, GIS & Spatial Analysis Software, SQL, Excel/Tableau

 Hello!
 My name is Hannah Siegel, and I'm a third-year data science student at the University of Oregon.
 My interests lie in using data analysis techniques to tackle larger, spatial/geographic issues.
 Within my degree, I have a concentration in geography, which has not only given me practice with cleaning, analyzing and interpreting large datasets, but also with geospatial software and data visualization across location and space.
-I'm especially excited in diving into topics concerning our environment, sustainability, and climate change.
+I'm especially excited in diving into topics concerning our environment, sustainability, and climate change.<br><br>

 ## Education:
-B.S. in Data Science and Spatial Data Science, Concentration in Geography at the University of Oregon (Expected graduation June 2026)<br>
+B.S. in Data Science and Spatial Data Science, Concentration in Geography at the University of Oregon (Expected graduation June 2026)<br><br>

 ## [View My Projects](Projects.md)<br><br><br>